Get all the latest data for Addis Ababa

 What insurance is common and how much in Addis Ababa in 2026?

-As of early 2026, typical annual property insurance premiums in Addis Ababa range from approximately ETB 15,000 to ETB 80,000 (roughly $120 to $650 USD or 110 to 600 EUR), depending on the insured value, coverage type, and property characteristics.
+As of early 2026, annual property insurance premiums in Addis Ababa typically range from about ETB 5,000 to 20,000 per year (roughly USD 40 to 165 / EUR 35 to 150) for a standard home policy, though the exact cost depends on the insured value, coverage scope, and whether you add contents insurance for furnished units.

-The single most common type of property insurance coverage in Addis Ababa is fire and allied perils insurance, which covers fire damage, lightning, explosion, and related risks that could destroy or damage your building.
+The most common type of property insurance coverage that owners carry in Addis Ababa is fire and allied perils insurance, which covers fire damage, lightning, explosion, and sometimes riot or flood damage depending on the policy.

 What sources have we used to write this blog article?